mail us | mail this page

 ASCII

-International Reference Alphabet No. 5 (IRA5) (was International Alphabet No. 5 - IA5) and is the ITU equivalent of US-ASCII and ISO 646.
+International Reference Alphabet No. 5 (IRA5) (was International Alphabet No. 5 - IA5) and is the ITU equivalent of ASCII and ISO 646.
 IRA5 is encoded as an 8 bit field but only uses the 7 bits 00 to 7F (0 to 127 decimal).
-Almost all other character codes contain IRA5 as a base.
-IRA5 is the same as ISO 646 and ASCII.
-It also forms the first 128 values in ISO 8859-1 (Latin-1), Unicode and ISO 10646 (UCS).
+IRA5 is almost the same as ISO 646 and ASCII (typically two - national/international variant - differences).
+The character values are the same as the first 128 entries in ISO 8859-1 (Latin-1), ISO 8859-15 (Latin-9) and CP1252.
+The first 128 characters in Unicode and ISO 10646 (UCS) are the same but the character encoding is different.

 ISO 646 ISO 646 IA5